Posted November 16, 2020

-Please read the following Reopening Information before registering to attend this Sunday.
+Please read the information below before registering to attend this Sunday.

-The leadership and staff at Our Savior’s Way Lutheran Church is pleased to announce that we will begin in-person worship on Sunday, July 26th at 9:30 am.
-This first in-person worship will be a shortened Holy Communion worship service with no congregational singing.
+This in-person worship will be a shortened Holy Communion worship service with no congregational singing.
 All church members will be required to make a reservation in order to attend, wear a mask throughout the service, and follow the posted signage and guidance of the ushers and elders to maintain proper physical distancing in order to keep everyone as safe as possible.

-Even though we will meet next week in person, we will continue to provide worship videos each Sunday for those church members who feel uncomfortable attending.
-Please look for Sunday worship videos beginning at 8:00 am on our website (oswlc.org), OSWLC app, and Facebook page (facebook.com/OurSaviorsWay).
+We will continue to provide worship videos each Sunday for those church members who feel uncomfortable attending.
+Please look for Sunday worship videos beginning at 8:00 am on this website, the OSWLC app, and Facebook page.

 As an extremely contagious disease that can lead to severe illness and death, COVID-19 poses an inherent risk at every public place where people are present.
 While we strive to keep OSWLC safe for everyone, we cannot guarantee you will not catch the virus while at OSWLC.
 If you are uncomfortable attending in person worship in any way, please continue to worship with us online by watching our Sunday worship videos.